 Buying an automatic car over a manual can also affect your car insurance premium.
 Automatic cars sometimes cost slightly more to buy and insure than manual ones.
 You can find out how much AAMI Car Insurance may cost by comparing options and getting a quote online.

 Calculating car insurance premiums is no easy feat

 Insurance issued by AAI Limited ABN 48 005 297 807 trading as AAMI.
-AAMI Roadside Assist is an optional extra only available in conjunction with AAMI Comprehensive Car Insurance.
-Consider the Product Disclosure Statement before making a decision about this insurance.
-Go to www.aami.com.au for a copy.
-This advice has been prepared without taking into account your particular objectives, financial situations or needs, so you should consider whether it is appropriate for you before acting on it.
+Any advice has been prepared without taking into account your particular objectives, financial situation or needs, so you should consider whether it is appropriate for you before acting on it.
+Please read the relevant Product Disclosure Statement before you make any decision regarding this product.
+The Target Market Determination is also available.
+Information outlines current environment factors as at December 2021, and may not be indicative of future market influences.